Charmme Kaur Welcomes Coronavirus In Telangana; Apologises Later For The Immature Act

 I have read all ur comments n I apologise for the video posted .. it was an act of immaturity for a very sensitive topic , n hence shall be carefull in my further reactions as it was of least knowledge to me the rounds it created .. pic.twitter.com/mXT95O1tFL— Charmme Kaur (@Charmmeofficial) March 2, 2020

 Coronavirus has hit two major states in India.
-The government of Delhi and Telangana asked people to be safe from the deadly virus which has killed many lives in China and other countries.
+The government of Delhi and Telangana asked people to be safe from the deadly virus which has killed many people in China and other countries.

 Coming back to Charmme Kaur, the actress-producer is producing Vijay Deverakonda and Ananya Panday's untitled pan-India project.
 Directed by Puri Jagannadh, the film is produced by Puri Connects and Dharma Productions.